- PhD, Boston University

-Internship: Boston Consortium in Clinical Psychology; Licensed Psychologist, Rhode Island.
+Internship: Boston Consortium in Clinical Psychology; Licensed Psychologist, Massachusetts and Rhode Island.

 Harte, C. B., Liverant, G. I., Sloan, D. M., Kamholz, B. W., Rosebrock, L. E., Fava, M., & Kaplan, G. B. (2013).
 Association between smoking and heart rate variability among individuals with depression.
 Annals of Behavioral Medicine, 46, 73-80.